Giants vs. Athletics Player Props Betting Odds

-Player props are available for LaMonte Wade Jr and Brent Rooker, among others, when the San Francisco Giants visit the Oakland Athletics at Oakland-Alameda County Coliseum on Saturday at 7:07 PM ET.
+The San Francisco Giants visit the Oakland Athletics at Oakland-Alameda County Coliseum on Sunday at 4:07 PM ET.
+Those looking to place a player prop bet can find odds on LaMonte Wade Jr, Esteury Ruiz and others in this contest.

 Bet on this matchup or its props with BetMGM!